 Are the cattle grass fed and grass finished?

 Our Spring Crossing cattle are grass-fed and grass-finished.
 Never confined to a feedlot or fed grain, they graze freely on vast tracts of rangeland and improved pastures.

 Are the cattle treated with hormones and/or antibiotics?

 The cattle in our grass fed program may have been treated with hormones that are FDA approved as safe for people, animals and the environment.
 Cattle will only be treated with antibiotics if they become ill, because our industry’s animal welfare standards oblige us to treat sick animals.
 However, since the cattle are raised in a natural environment and raised in a tropical to temperate climate, the incidence of illness is less than 1%.
 If the cattle have been treated with antibiotics and/or hormones, they are withheld to ensure the medicinal compounds are at the minimum safe levels or no longer present in the meat.
-The Australian industry is committed to providing a safe product and has a number of measures in place to ensure this.
+We are committed to providing a safe product and has a number of measures in place to ensure this.

 Are the cattle treated humanely?

-Australian cattle producers are committed to the humane treatment of livestock.
+Our cattle producers are committed to the humane treatment of livestock.
 Our mission is to ensure that the highest animal welfare standards are implemented and effectively verified.
-Livestock processing standards not only meet Australian requirements, they also meet and exceed international specifications.
-Australia’s standards are verified and enforced by commonwealth and state inspectors and commercial auditors on behalf of customers.
+Livestock processing standards not only meet local country requirements, they also meet and exceed international specifications.
+Our standards are verified and enforced by global and local inspectors and commercial auditors on behalf of customers.

 How much room do the cattle have to live in?

 Spring Crossing cattle roam on vast tracts of land.
-88% of the land used for beef production in Australia is non-arable, so it can’t be used for crops or other food production; therefore, it is best suited for animal grazing.
 The amount of space available to each cow will vary depending on availability and nutritional content of the grass.
 Some cattle might have 40 acres or more each.

 Are the cattle processed using Islamic halal practices?

 Yes.
-Islamic Councils in Australia certify the product under Australia’s strict animal welfare requirements.
+Islamic Councils certify the product under strict animal welfare requirements.